There are numerous reasons you should spay or neuter your cat! Let’s talk about health reasons first…

-There are a lot of reasons that you should spay or neuter your cat.
-Before we talk numbers, let’s look at why spayed or neutered cats live healthier lives.
-Female cats that are spayed can’t get uterine cancers; their risk of mammary (breast) cancer is reduced by 25%; and they are less prone to urinary tract infections and hormonal changes.1
+Female cats that are spayed CAN’T get uterine cancers; their risk of mammary (breast) cancer is reduced by 25%; and they are less prone to urinary tract infections and hormonal changes.1

-Now for the numbers: aside from the important medical reasons for spaying or neutering, there is also a serious overpopulation problem in the United States.
-An average cat has 1–8 kittens per litter and 2–3 litters per year.
+Aside from the important medical reasons for spaying or neutering, there is also a serious overpopulation problem in the United States.
+An average cat has 1–8 kittens per litter, and 2–3 litters per year.
 During her productive life, one female cat could have more than 100 kittens.
 A single pair of cats and their kittens can produce as many as 420,000 kittens in just 7 years.2

 If you have any questions or concerns, you should always visit or call your veterinarian – they are your best resource to ensure the health and well-being of your pets.

 The opinions and views expressed in this post are those of the author's and do not necessarily represent the beliefs, policies or positions of PetHealthNetwork.com, IDEXX Laboratories, Inc. or its affiliates and partner companies.